Package-oriented guide to T’s standard library.

 Parameters:

-pipeline — Pipeline objectread_node(name, which_log = null)Read a materialized artifact from a previous build.
+pipeline — Pipeline objectread_node(name, which_log = NA)Read a materialized artifact from a previous build.

 Parameters: